 ALEXANDER: Two things I think, Marty.
-One is my ability to negotiate for a common goal, and my ability to trust people and not belittle them.
+One is my ability to negotiate for a common goal, and my ability to trust people when I'm dealing with them.
 If I don't trust them, it makes it very difficult.
-But I've always found the ability to negotiate for the greater good, for the College of Medicine or the Schusterman Campus.
-How do you negotiate something so that both parties are happy?
+But I've always found the ability to negotiate for the greater good, and the greater good very simply is the College of Medicine or the Schusterman Campus.
+At times you take off your personal feelings, and the focus is how do you negotiate something so that both parties are happy?
 BP Amoco was very happy, they gave us nine million dollars worth of gifts because of that.
 So, we did what we said we were going to do.
 We kept our word, didn't hassle them, didn't hassle them over the price.
 They said twenty-four million dollars, we paid them twenty-four million.
 Could we have got it for twenty-two five?
-If we had of done that, we'd have knocked out the \$9 million in the inside.
-I've had the honor of working with very good people.
+If we had of done that, we'd have knocked out the \$9 million on the other side.
+I've had the honor of working with very good people, very good people.
 Very seldom have we had a person that created problems.
 Best thing I can say about my career is that in the forty-two years that I've been here, I've had to fire very few people.
-It's easy to fire somebody; it's hard to make somebody a useful person, a useful player.
+It's easy to fire somebody; it's hard to make somebody a useful person, a useful part of the team.